Product Offering Development

 What are your customers actually buying?

-What do customers buy instead?
-Large-scale surveys of customer satisfaction reveal the top three reasons for dissatisfaction, a.k.a. the missing elements in your offering:
+Large-scale surveys of customer satisfaction reveal the top three reasons customers don’t buy your product, a.k.a. the missing elements in your offering:

 End User Harmony – a feeling of closeness and understanding that someone has for another person or organization because of their similar qualities, ideas, or interests